-- Keep the contracts short and sweet
+- Keep the contract short and sweet

 - Be SIM card savvy

-Buying vs renting a vehicle tracking system
+Buying vs renting a vehicle tracking system for your business

 Buying vehicle tracking: the pros and cons

-It’s your system, so you can do what you like with it – no need to worry about incurring charges for damage or breakages
+It’s your system, so you can do what you like with it – there’s no need to worry about being charged for damage or breakages

 |There’s a high financial hit initially, so you need to make sure your budget can cover this